List of the wettest tropical cyclones in the United States: American Samoa

 Tropical cyclones affect the island chain with tropical storm-force winds once every three years, on average.
 The wettest known cyclone to affect the island group occurred early in 1966, when nearly 19 in fell at Vaipito.

 Arizona

 Hurricane Nora was the last tropical cyclone to enter the United States from Mexico at tropical storm strength.
 The rainfall which fell across the Harquahala Mountains led to the state's 24-hour rainfall record.

 Arkansas

 Although having weakened significantly by the time it reached the state, the slow movement of Hurricane Barry over Arkansas led to a widespread and significant flooding event.
 Murfreesboro saw the greatest rainfall accumulation at 14.58 inches (370.3 mm), which is the highest total ever recorded from a tropical cyclone in the state of Arkansas.

 California

-One of five known eastern Pacific tropical cyclones to bring tropical storm-force winds to the Southwest, Hurricane Kathleen accelerated northward ahead of an upper-level trough, spreading heavy rains into the transverse ranges of southern California.
+One of six known eastern Pacific tropical cyclones to bring tropical storm-force winds to the Southwest, Hurricane Kathleen accelerated northward ahead of an upper-level trough, spreading heavy rains into the transverse ranges of southern California.